-- Written authorization from the child's physician "Consent for the Administration of Prescription Medication" form is available in the health office or online at www.sebeka.k12.mn.us (Click on Faculty, then Janet Mattson) - Written permission from the parent sign the parent portion of the medication form. - Medication must be brought to school in a pharmacy-labeled bottle or in the original container that it was purchased.
+- Written authorization from the child's physician "Consent for the Administration of Prescription Medication" form is available in the health office - Written permission from the parent sign the parent portion of the medication form. - Medication must be brought to school in a pharmacy-labeled bottle or in the original container that it was purchased.
 If needed, a duplicate bottle may be obtained from the pharmacist to be kept at the school.

 A written statement signed by the physician and parent may also be accepted.
-The physician's orders must include the name, dose and time of the medication to be administered and reason for medication at school.
+The physician's orders must include the name, dose and time of the medication to be administered and the reason for medication at school.
 The pharmacy-labeled bottle shall list the student's name, name of the medication, dosage and time to be administered, name of the physician and name/telephone number of the pharmacy.

 The parents of the student shall assume responsibility for informing the school nurse of any changes in the student's medication.
-Medication dosage changes must be prescribed and documents in writing by the physician.
+Medication dosage changes must be prescribed and documented in writing by the physician.
 When circumstances warrant, the physician may provide verbal medication orders or changes of dosage to the school nurse only.
 Verbal orders must be followed by written authorization within two school days.